Marketers consider explainer videos, or any other video content, stunners in the marketing universe.

 Let’s say you’re a SaaS company like DropBox or Olark that requires the audience to understand what your software does before they can decide if they have a need for it.

-In this case, landing page videos change the way you present your product to a more enticing and entertaining experience.
-Besides, most explainer videos are narrated with casual language that helps viewers to digest more information from it.
+In this case, landing page videos change the way you present your product to create a more enticing and entertaining experience.
+Besides, most explainer videos are narrated with casual language designed to help viewers digest more information from them.

 Landing page explainer videos can walk visitors through using your product or service and explain its use much better and faster than text could.

-By pushing your explainer video to your landing page/product page, you improve visitors’ experience: They can understand your offers at a deeper level, thus driving them a step further into the conversion funnel.
+By pushing your explainer video to your landing/product page, you improve visitors’ experience: They can understand your offers at a deeper level, thus driving them a step further into the conversion funnel.

 Explainer videos add spice to your email newsletter.
 In fact, a study by MarketingProfs found that “video” is among the keywords that improve the overall performance of an email newsletter.

-They found that including “video” within the newsletter, whether in the subject line or email content, improve the email open rate by 18% and the click-through rate by 20%, and reduce the unsubscribe rate by 26%.
+They found that including “video” within the newsletter, whether in the subject line or email content, improves the email open rate by 18%, the click-through rate by 20%, and reduces the unsubscribe rate by 26%.

 There are pros and cons to embedding video directly into an email, the main pros being that the user experience will be significantly improved.

-However, there’s a drawback to embedding an explainer video into an email: Not all email clients support in-app video playback.
+However, there’s a drawback: Not all email clients support in-app video playback.